 When your Volvo needs repairs, you can bring it to Import Auto Clinic in Anaheim.
 Our highly trained mechanics receive ongoing training in automotive technology and auto repair services and will offer you dealership-quality knowledge and experience without the dealership pricing.
 Your car will go through an inspection and safety check, and all the needed repairs will be thoroughly explained for your approval.
 We will never recommend repairs that aren't absolutely necessary.
 So, why not give us a try?

 If you are in Orange or the surrounding areas, schedule an appointment at Import Auto Clinic today!
 You can schedule an appointment with us online or give us a call at 714-632-0100.
-Import Auto Clinic - Quality you Can Trust, at a Fair Price.
+Import Auto Clinic - Service You Can Trust at a Fair Price.